Kavi Uddheshichathu..?: Production

 After the success of their short film Ramaniyechiyude Namathil, Liju Thomas and Thomas Kutty ventured into making this film.
 The film was shot in the picturesque area around Iritty, Kannur.
 To achieve technical perfection, the creators gave detail attention to filming and editing the final climax scenes.
 Five cameras were used to film the game and 5000 spectators.

 Soundtrack

-The original soundtrack is composed, programmed, and arranged by Jakes Bejoy and Vinu Thomas.
+The original soundtrack was composed by Jakes Bejoy and Vinu Thomas.

 Release

 The film started production in April 2016.
 Kavi Uddheshichathu..? released on 8 October 2016 in 73 screens across Kerala.

 Critical reception

 Deccan Chronicle reviewer Elizabeth Thomas rated it 2.5/5 and stated: "The plot of Kavi Udeshichathu is hardly unique due to recent Karinkunnam 6'S film and it is not hard to guess the flow of events.
 However, the movie is not disappointing either".
 Nikhil of Manorama Online says it a worth watchable flick with lot of fun.
 He praised the direction, casting and music.
 Abhijith of Filmibeat.com rated it 3/5 and states: "Kavi Uddheshichathu is a decent entertainer that has its own moments".